 Omar: Right.
 Luxury e-commerce sites can’t deliver the same kind of intimate sales experience a traditional retail experience provides, but that doesn’t mean they can’t resonate with consumers.
-Thanks to technological innovations, a luxury shopper’s site visit can be personalized in delightful and persuasive ways.
+Thanks to technological innovations, a luxury shopper's site visit can be personalised in delightful and persuasive ways.

 For instance, it's quite easy to offer returning customers recommendations based on past purchases.
 This goes for payment method preferences, delivery preferences, and more.

 Whenever possible, dazzle these luxury consumers with the same personalised smart and artful verve as you would in a traditional retail experience.
 Get to know these customers based on their site-browsing and purchasing habits.
 Intelligently serve up recommendations.
 Present elegant accessories.
 Connect with them via email with localised newsletters, with specials persuasively tailored to their tastes.
 It's all possible.

 But be mindful to obey appropriate privacy laws in these global markets.
 Personalisation practices are restricted in some countries more than others.
 Be progressive in your outreach and engagement, but never overstep.